SaaS Content Writing: How to Boost Conversions & Engagement

 Alongside the best of lists, you can also create lists of alternatives to the market leader in your niche.
 You could make a list post about the “best alternatives to Mailchimp” if you have an email marketing platform, for example.

-That ranking article generates around 2,000 visitors a month to the Sendinblue blog, according to Ahrefs.
+According to Ahrefs, that ranking article generates around 2,000 visitors a month to the Sendinblue blog.
 Generally speaking, the higher the search volume or value, the higher the competition.
 Start with the smaller competitors, then work your way up the food chain.

 Being bottom-of-the-funnel content pieces, you’ll need the writer to have extensive product knowledge.
 Alternatively, they should work closely with the product dev and sales teams or the product marketer.
 This is essential in showing how exactly your product is different and why that’s a big factor.